corvus-dotnet/Corvus.JsonSchema/README.md

 Benchmark suites for various components.

+## V3.0 Updates

+The big change with v3.0 is support for older (supported) versions of .NET, including the .NET Framework, through netstandardd2.0.

+Additional changes include:

+    - Pattern matching methods for anyOf, oneOf and enum types.
+    - Implicit cast to bool for boolean types

 ## V2.0 Updates

 There have been considerable breaking changes with V2.0 of the generator.
 This section will help you understand what has changed, and how to update your code.